This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Euripides: Like what?

-Euripides: Like for dinner?
+Euripides: [rubbing his belly] Like for dinner?

 Athena: Very funny.
 Roles are how Users are assigned to Permissions.
 Permissions are a combination of Resources and Operations.

-Euripides: No, I suppose not. [hopefully] Is that it?
+Euripides: No, I suppose not.

 Athena: [wincing] Got it all figured out.
 Do you want to hear the rest of the story?

-Euripides: Do I have a choice?
+Euripides: [standing up to go] You mean, I have a choice?

 Athena: Sort of.
 Think about when it comes time to assign the Roles to Users, sometimes referred to as ‘Role engineering’.
 It’s a pretty tricky task as you might imagine.
-There are many levels of access.
+There are many levels of access to consider.
 A Role can be a kind of module, and linked to others via inheritance.
 Perhaps Engineers need to also inherit all of the permissions that a normal User gets, plus everything that is normal for them.

 Euripides: [caffeine kicking in] I see.
 It saves the trouble of having to constantly update all of the Roles anytime the Permissions change for a particular use case.
 Say we don’t want Users to be able to log into System X, we don’t have to change every Role, we only need to change the one.
 The others will realize the change automatically via inheritance.
 Also, the security administrator doesn’t have to understand that an Engineer is also a User.
 They just assign them the one, and that includes the other.

-Euripides: Why would we do that?
+Euripides: Why would we care about that?

-Euripides: That makes sense.
+Euripides: Ah, that makes sense.

 Athena: Why do you keep saying that?